Car Affordability Calculator

 What APR should I expect on a car loan?

 Car loan APRs vary widely based on your credit score, the lender, and the vehicle.
-As of 2025, rates range from about 5% for excellent credit to 15% or higher for poor credit.
+Experian's Q1 2026 State of the Automotive Finance Market shows an average of 6.39% for new cars and 11.43% for used, with super-prime borrowers (781+) getting around 4.55% and deep-subprime borrowers (under 500) averaging 16% or higher.
 Dealer financing sometimes offers promotional 0% APR on new cars, but these deals usually require strong credit and may come with a higher purchase price.

 Related Tools